 Vic Moss served as the has been the shelter’s director from 1987 until his retirement.
 Carrie Dunnwald stepped in as the Executive Director in August 2016.

 -Emergency Shelter for people experiencing homelessness.
 Shelter space is available for single men, single women, couples, and families.

 -Transitional Housing for families with children.
 The program offers an affordable apartment for a short time while families work on decreasing barriers to maintaining housing.

 -Homeless Prevention financial assistance to prevent individuals and families from becoming evicted or getting utilities shut off.

 We are an organization that provides shelter to the homeless and, whenever possible, help to prevent individuals from becoming or from remaining homeless.
 We seek to do so in a welcoming, nonjudgmental atmosphere that respects their human dignity.
 It is also our goal to involve the community in the provision of services to the homeless and in fostering the conditions that prevent homelessness.

-Almost two-thirds of the people benefiting from ERP programs are residents of Story County, with the rest composed of individuals attempting to relocate to Story County or who are passing through town.
+Almost two-thirds of the people benefiting from the programs offered through the Emergency Residence Project are residents of Story County, with the rest composed of individuals attempting to relocate to Story County or who are passing through town.